Lakehouse

 The Lakehouse view shows all tables in your data catalog.
 Tables are organized by schema (namespace) and show metadata like row count, size, and column count.
 Click any table to see its full schema and preview data.

-in Nessie, so table names stay clean (e.g., my_stripe.customers)
+so table names stay clean (e.g., my_stripe.customers)

 without cross-workspace conflicts.